 Leaving the default "Ship-to = Customer" means that only the Customer (Bill-to) address is displayed on the document.

 The trading terms represent the number of days by which settlement of an invoice or bill is due.
-The trading terms for a customer or supplier can be specified via the appropriate maintenance transaction, but can be overriden on documents if required.
+The trading terms for a customer or supplier can be specified via the appropriate maintenance transaction, but can be overridden on documents if required.

 When raising an invoice an additional payment terms option "Paid In Full" is available.
 When this option is selected an additional drop-down appears which allows you to select a bank account.
 If a bank account is selected the receipt will be recorded and the invoice closed.